elves/elvish/website/ref/epm.md

 https://github.com/elves/sample-pkg is identified as `github.com/elves/sample-pkg`.

-Packages are stored under `~/.elvish/lib/` in a path identical to their name.
-For example, the package mentioned above is stored at `~/.elvish/lib/github.com/elves/sample-pkg`.
+Packages are stored under the `epm`-managed directory in a path identical to their name.
+For example, the package mentioned above is stored at `$epm:managed-dir/github.com/elves/sample-pkg`.

 Each domain must be configured with the following information: